John D'earth: Career

 D'earth attended Harvard University briefly only to drop out and pursue his musical career.
 In his early years he played in Bob Moses' innovative bands.
 He co-founded the group Cosmology (Vanguard Records) with bandmates drummer Robert Jospe and singer Dawn Thompson — whom D'earth later married.
 Jospé, D'earth, and Thompson, whom he met in New York, came to Charlottesville in 1981 for a summer and decided to settle there.
 Before heading for New York City, Thompson had helped found the famed Prism Coffeehouse musical venue in Charlottesville.

 D'earth serves as Director of Jazz Performance at the University of Virginia and was at one point the jazz artist in residence at Virginia Commonwealth University.
 D'earth was music teacher at The Tandem School in Charlottesville from the early to mid-1980s.

-D'earth regularly plays at Miller's Downtown on the Charlottesville pedestrian mall with other musicians including JC Kuhl, Pete Spaar, Jamal Millner, Devonne Harris, Pureum Jin, Brian Caputo, Wells Hanley, Adam Larrabee, Brian Jones, and many others.
+D'earth regularly plays at Miller's Downtown on the Charlottesville pedestrian mall with other musicians including JC Kuhl, Pete Spaar, Jamal Millner, DJ Harrison, Pureum Jin, Brian Caputo, Wells Hanley, Adam Larrabee, Brian Jones, and many others.
 He often played at Fellini's No. 9 with Devonne Harris (drums), Bob Hallahan (piano), and Pete Spaar (upright bass).

-D'earth makes frequent appearances with younger up-and-coming players as well as older mainstay musicians alike in the Richmond, Virginia area.
+D'earth makes frequent appearances with younger up-and-coming players as well as older mainstay musicians alike in the Richmond, Virginia, area.
 D'earth is known for his work with musicians such as Miles Davis, Buddy Rich, Dave Matthews Band, and Emily Remler.
 He has recorded for Vanguard Records, ENJA Records, DoubleTime Jazz, and his own Cosmology label.